Royston-Soh/dow-GARCH/README.md

 ![](https://github.com/Royston-Soh/dow-GARCH/blob/main/pic/11%20News%20impact%20curve.jpg)

 ### Model 4: AR(1) gjrGARCH
-Under `Optimal Parameters`, we observe that the P-value for `ar1` is less than 0.05, and conclude that the inclusion of this coefficient is statistically significant.
+Under `Optimal Parameters`, we observe that the P-value for `ar1` coefficient is less than 0.05, and conclude that it is statistically significant and results in improving the model.
 ```bash
 s=ugarchspec(mean.model = list(armaOrder=c(1,0)),
              variance.model = list(model='gjrGARCH'),